 Next time the client synchronizes with the Uyuni Server, it receives a re-installation job.
 The re-installation job fetches the new kernel and initrd packages.
-It also writes a new /boot/grub/menu.lst, containing pointers to the new kernel and initrd packages.
+It also writes a new /boot/grub/menu.lst (GRUB Legacy) or /boot/grub2/grub.cfg (GRUB 2), containing pointers to the new kernel and initrd packages.